vildanasutkovic/TrelloSmoke/README.md

   8. Delete a card
   9. Delete a board

 Tests are done in this order, so they can be performed logically.
-Each test is performed by opeing desired file and clicking blue "Send" button in the right-upper corner.
+Each test is performed by opeing desired file and clicking blue "**Send**" button in the right-upper corner.
 The order of making things work is create: board, list, card, members, deletion.
 All tests are performed successfully.

 ## Steps
 First we create a new Board, in our case named "vildanin board".
 Then we create 2 lists in the board named "Mobitel" and "Frizider" so that we can manipulate with them later.
 After that, card named "Laptop" is added to the "Mobitel" list.